BarryGon911/WebScrapping/README.md

 # WebScrapping
-Created with Playwright &amp; Python  3.11 to fetch arXiv medical papers; to be added in a FullStack RAG System
+Created with Playwright, Python  3.11 & Conda, to fetch arXiv medical papers; to be added in a FullStack RAG System